ArneBachmann/configr/README.rst

     items(_)  # returns a list of (key, value) tuples (Python 2) or a dict_items object (Python 3)

 Configr objects support dictionary and attribute style access to get or set entries, as well as the usual means to remove entries via ``del`` and ``remove()``.
-Both "loadSettings" and "saveSettings" support an additional "clientCodeLocation" parameter to allow passing a path to further separated several installation locations of the same app on a single file system.
-This allows to separate settings for each installation, if they are placed in different directories.
+Both "loadSettings" and "saveSettings" support an additional "clientCodeLocation" parameter to allow passing a unique file system path of the caller.
+This allows to separate settings for multiple installation locations of the same app on a single file system, cf. API comment above.

-Both functions also return a named 2-tuple containing last loaded/saved file location in the first (.path), or an exception in the second (.error) position.
+Both functions also return a named 2-tuple ``ReturnValue`` containing last loaded/saved file location in the first (``.path``), or an exception in the second (``.error``) position.

 Building, packaging and distribution